akashgusain/Tech_Test/README.md

 check all api listed in the Swagger UI

-login for accesing logged in user API's
+login for accesing logged in user API's (Djano Rest api are Browsable API - https://www.django-rest-framework.org/topics/browsable-api/#the-browsable-api)

 http://127.0.0.1:8000/admin/login/?next=/admin/

 Teachers to filtered by first letter of last name or by subject